To determine what kind of rose will serve you best; consider flower shapes, sizes, colours, fragrance and how much maintenance it will require.

 Backfill the sides with more of the prepared soil mixture and firm into place.

-Spread 125 ml (1/2 cup) of granular Parkwood® Garden-All 4-12-8 around each rose bush about mid April after you’ve removed its winter protection.
+Spread 125 ml (1/2 cup) of granular Supergreen Rose Food 6-12-7 or Bonemeal around each rose bush about mid-April after you’ve removed its winter protection.

 Repeat this application after the first flush early in June and then again in August.

-Since foliage is sometimes prone to Black Spot and/or Powdery Mildew, try to keep the leaves as dry as possible.
+Since foliage is sometimes prone to Black Spot and Powdery Mildew, try to keep the leaves as dry as possible.

-Water with a watering can or watering wand rather than leaving on an overhead sprinkler.
+Water with a watering can or watering wand rather than an overhead sprinkler.

 Watch for aphids which are small, soft-bodied insects that can be bright green, brown, red, or black.
 They usually cluster around the new growing shoots or on young flower buds.